briansunter/site/site/blog/digital-garden.md

 - Carefully distill your "Literature Notes" and "Fleeting Notes" into "Permanent Notes" or "Evergreen Notes", which are "permanently" useful across a wide variety of topics.
     - What should be come a permanent note is highly subjective and personalized.
 My personal litmus test is if it's one of those ideas that once you notice, you start seeing it everywhere, like "correlation vs causation".
 - Make dense connections between notes and wait for topics to naturally emerge, instead of categorizing notes up front.

+### POSSE - Publish (on your) Own Site, Syndicate Elsewhere
+So much content on the internet is now hosted and locked inside big platforms like Facebook, Twitter, and Reddit.
+There are a number of obvious upsides to hosting content on big platforms, like user base and ease of getting started, but there are significant downsides.
+Over a long period of time, your content will likely be put behind spammy login popups, paywalls, or be lost.
+I've hosted this site, https://briansunter.com since 2005, before Twitter or Reddit were created.
+See [POSSE - Publish (on your) Own Site, Syndicate Elsewhere](https://indieweb.org/POSSE) for more details on this line of thinking.
+Your content is valuable and you should own it.
+# Conclusion